-We’re culling the books these days and I keep thinking of King Solomon.
+We’re culling the books these days.
+I keep thinking of King Solomon.

 He’s the one who opined long ago, “of the making of books there is no end.”

-After emptying the living room to paint, we’re now refilling the bookshelves and that means we’re going through the books at our house.
+After emptying the living room to paint, we’re now refilling the bookshelves.
+That means we’re going through the books at our house.

-We threw away the out-of-date (a 1962 24-volume Encyclopedia Brittanica), passing along the outgrown (art I no longer like), and shaking our heads over the outlandish (“who bought this book?”).
+We threw away the outdated 24-volume Encyclopedia Britannica (1962).
+We passed along outgrown art I don’t like, and shook our heads over the outlandish (“Who bought this book?”).

 It’s exhausting.
-After going through three boxes, I now have one empty box, one full box, and piles of books to be reexamined.
+I now have one empty box, one full box, and piles of books to be reexamined.

 27 boxes to go.